proper-testing/proper-testing.github.io/README.md

 *   Restore the copying of README.md from proper.
 *   Work on the stylesheet (bigger text on navbars?).
 *   make header.png non-transparent?
+*   have a set of alternatives for each photo and make them auto-cycle

 <!-- kate: replace-tabs-save on; replace-tabs on; tab-width 8; -->